TiroTypeworks/TiroTools/README.md

   file.
 This should not be an issue in practice, but if it is then the only way is to modify the VOLT file or the generated feature file manually to use unique mark anchors for each lookup.
+* Volt allows subtable breaks in any lookup type, but feature file implementations vary in their support; currently AFDKO’s makeOTF supports subtable breaks in pair positioning lookups only, while FontTools’ feaLib support it for most substitution lookups and only some positioning lookups.